-However, this will change from October 1st, 2019, when the Electronic Travel Authorization for New Zealand is introduced and visa-exempt visitors, including Swiss citizens, will be required to obtain the New Zealand eTA before traveling to the country.
-The NZ eTA from Switzerland will reinforce national and cross-border security by allowing New Zealand authorities to pre-screen visitors to the country, as well as to accelerate border control procedures.
+The NZ eTA from Switzerland will reinforce national and cross-border security by allowing New Zealand authorities to pre-screen visitors to the country, as well as accelerate border control procedures.

-Together with the eTA, New Zealand will also introduce the International Visitor Conservation and Tourism Levy (IVL) as a small payment that will help in protecting the natural environment as well as contribute to New Zealand’s infrastructure.
+Together with the eTA, New Zealand also introduced the International Visitor Conservation and Tourism Levy (IVL) as a small payment that will help in protecting the natural environment as well as contribute to New Zealand’s infrastructure.

 Do Swiss Citizens Need a Visa for New Zealand?

-New Zealand eTA applications will be open starting from August 1st, 2019, although until October 1st, 2019, Swiss citizens can visit New Zealand for 90 consecutive days without having to obtain an NZ tourist visa for the country.
+New Zealand eTA applications are already available, and with an approved NZ eTA Swiss citizens can visit New Zealand for 90 consecutive days, without having to obtain a regular NZ tourist visa for the country.

-However, from this date onwards, it will become mandatory to apply for a New Zealand eTA from Switzerland prior to departure.
+It is mandatory for Swiss travelers to apply for a New Zealand eTA from Switzerland prior to departure, starting October 1st, 2019.

 Once obtained, the eTA will allow multiple entries for a stay of 90 consecutive days each time throughout its 2-year validity.
 Applicants will only be required to pay the IVL once during the eTA’s validity.

-Applying for the New Zealand eTA for citizens of Switzerland will be fast and simple.
-The eTA NZ application form will take roughly 10 minutes to complete with basic personal and passport information, and travel plans.
-Once approved, the NZ eTA for Swiss citizens will be electronically linked to the passport, removing the need for passport stamps at airport border control.
+Applying for the New Zealand eTA for citizens of Switzerland is fast and simple.
+The eTA NZ application form takes roughly 10 minutes to complete with basic personal and passport information, and travel plans.
+Once approved, the NZ eTA for Swiss citizens is electronically linked to the passport, by passing the need for passport stamps at airport border control.

 eTA New Zealand Document Requirements for Citizens of Switzerland